Bobbybobbets/Portfolio/README.md

 Context: School<br/>
 Team size: 2

-Jade Monkey is a 3D first-person shooter with the goal of finding missing pieces of a key in order to open a door.
+Jade Monkey is a 3D first-person shooter game in which the goal is to find the missing pieces of a key in order to open a door.
 While doing this, you must also fight monsters by shooting fireballs at them as well as dodging their projectiles.
 There are currently 3 classes of monsters : melee, range, and healer.
 They each have different skills, from fireballs to healing orbs, and react in different ways depending on their current state relative to other entities.
 For example, healers will seek allies with the least health and monsters will run away from the player when close to death.<br/>